-- 1 Start the vSphere Client and type the logon details for your host. - In the IP address / Hostname text box, enter the ESXi server IP or host name. - In the User name text box, type root. - In the Password text box, type my_esxi_password. - 2 Set up the networking requirements for Veritas Access. - 3 To set up the public network virtual switch: - In the Configuration tab of the ESXi host, navigate to Hardware > Networking. - Click Add Networking on the top right corner.
+- 1 Start the vSphere Client and type the logon details for your host. - In the IP address/Hostname box, enter the ESXi server IP/hostname. - In the User name box, type root. - In the Password box, type my_esxi_password. - 2 Set up the networking requirements for Veritas Access. - 3 To set up the public network virtual switch: - In the Configuration tab of the ESXi host, go to Hardware > Networking. - On the upper right corner, click Add Networking.

-- Select the connection type as Virtual Machine and click Next. - Select the NIC that is connected to the public network under the Create a virtual switch section. - Enter the appropriate network label for the public virtual switch. - Verify the summary and click Finish to create the public network virtual switch.
+- Select the connection type as Virtual Machine and click Next. - Under the Create a virtual switch, select a NIC that is connected to the public network. - Enter the appropriate network label for the public virtual switch. - Verify the summary and click Finish.